oroinc/documentation/cloud/maintenance/advanced-use.rst

 Application Configuration
 -------------------------

-There are two types of pages in Oro cloud, maintenance and error.
+There are two types of pages in OroCloud, maintenance and error.
 Maintenance pages allow to determine the page you will see when you move the application into the maintenance mode.
 Error pages allow to redefine the standard pages that will be displayed in the event of the following errors:

 * Error 403 can be returned by the application itself when authorization is blocked, and by the web application firewall.